Kristen Bell Admits She Felt ‘No Sparks Whatsoever’ The First Time She Met Dax Shepard

 Though they’re one of the happiest couples in Hollywood right now, it turns out it most definitely wasn’t love at first sight for Kristen Bell and Dax Shepard.
-The star opened up about the first time she met the actor in a new interview, where she confessed that she actually felt “no sparks whatsoever” the first time they met.
+Kristen opened up about the first time she met Dax in a new interview where she confessed that she actually felt “no sparks whatsoever” the first time they met.

 Kristen spoke about their first encounter back in 2007 on an upcoming episode of Sunday Today with Willie Geist.
 The Frozen 2 star recalled how she was left less than impressed with Dax when they first met at a birthday party for a mutual friend and actually thought that he talked way too much.